Natal, Rio Grande do Norte: Demographics

 According to the IBGE of 2022, there were 751,300 people residing in the city, and 1.8952 million people residing in the Greater Natal (metropolitan area).
 This is the second smallest capital the country in territorial extension, therefore, the population density is high, 4.488 PD/sqkm.
 It is the 21st-largest city in the country and the sixth largest in the northeastern region.
 The racial makeup of the city in 2022 was 46.6% Pardo (Multiracial), 43.2% White, 9.8% Black, 0.2% Asian and 0.2% Amerindian.

 Economy

-With its dozens of sandy, white beaches, such as Ponta Negra and its famous Morro do Carecathe cliff of dolphins, Pirangi do Norte, Redinha, Pipa and Genipabu with its famous fixed sand dunes and imported dromedaries, tourism is the most important industry of Natal, attracting Brazilians, Europeans (many from Spain, England, Scandinavia, Germany, Portugal, Italy and France), and U.S. citizens alike.
-There has been an increase of 211% in foreign tourism in Natal between 2002 and 2007 (for the same time period the increase of foreign tourism in Brazil was 62,8%); This is a due to the accessibility of Natal and the appeal Brazil has for an increasing number of tourists, clearly showing that Natal is the area leading the Brazilian tourism boom.
+With its dozens of sandy, white beaches, such as Ponta Negra and its famous Morro do Carecathe cliff of dolphins, Pirangi do Norte, Redinha, Pipa and Genipabu with its fixed sand dunes and imported dromedaries, tourism is the most important industry of Natal, attracting Brazilians, Europeans (many from Spain, England, Scandinavia, Germany, Portugal, Italy and France), and U.S. citizens alike.
+There has been an increase of 211% in foreign tourism in Natal between 2002 and 2007 (for the same time period the increase of foreign tourism in Brazil was 62,8%); This is a due to the accessibility of Natal and the appeal Brazil has for an increasing number of tourists, proving that Natal is the area leading the Brazilian tourism boom.
 Natal is the number one area receiving international investments in Brazil.
-Natal will benefit enormously from the massive future investments on the coastline.
+Natal will benefit from the massive future investments on the coastline.